-LEADERSHIP PROGRAM
+LEADERSHIP PROGRAMS

 We’re thrilled to share that the Catholic Women’s Leadership Foundation is entering an exciting season of growth over the next five years.
 New partnerships and expanded programs are on the way—opening doors for even more women to access meaningful, faith-centred leadership opportunities that inspire confidence, purpose, and impact.
 Please read below for further details on current offerings.

-Catholic Women in Leadership
+Course Title: Catholic Women in Leadership

-Course Overview
+Course Overview:

 What does it mean to be a woman in leadership in Catholic communities?
 How do you best lead with empathy, inclusion, and purpose in an increasingly divided world?
 And how might faith and interdisciplinarity help us innovate in our communities and institutions?